Ma-Marcinowski/Identificational-Model/README.md

 * #### 0.1.
 Objective of the author's repository was to introduce multiple - varying in terms of interpretability - methods for identification of offline handwritten documents' authors by artificial neural networks.
 The purpose of these approaches was to create an empirical background for analysis of machine learning tools developed in the field of computational forensics in terms of their interpretability.

 * #### 0.2.
-Versioning and identifiers (e.g. vX.Y.Z):
+Versioning and identifiers (e.g. vX.Y):

-    * X indicates the model version (otherwise 0);
+    * X indicates the overall type of the model;
-    * Y indicates the method of preprocessing (otherwise 0);
+    * Y identifies the given variant of the model.
-    * Z indicates any extra variation of the given X.Y base combination (otherwise 0 or omitted).

 * #### 0.3.
-Models:
+Models (VGG16):

+     * Models unrestricted in terms of features extracted (type v1):

          * Vide 1.
-Model v1.1.0 (plain model, author identification);
+Model v1.0 (two FC layers; tasked with author identification);

          * Vide 2.
-Model v1.1.1 (comparative model, author identification);
+Model v1.1 (two FC layers, but analogous in size to the v2.1; tasked with author identification);

          * Vide 3.
-Model v2.1.0 (plain model, author identification and categorization);
+Model v1.2 (three FC layers, but analogous in size to the v2.2; tasked with author identification);

          * Vide 4.
-Model v2.1.1 (comparative model, author identification and categorization);
+Model v1.3 (three FC layers, but analogous in size to the v2.3; tasked with author identification);

          * Vide 5.
-Model v3.1.0 (plain model, features extraction and author identification and categorization);
+Model v1.4 (three FC layers, but analogous in size to the v2.4; tasked with author identification);

          * Vide 6.
-Model v3.1.1 (comparative model, features extraction and author identification and categorization);
+Model v1.5 (two FC layers; tasked with author identification and features extraction);

+     * Models restricted in terms of features extracted (type v2):

         * Vide 7.
-Model v4.1.0 (partial model, features extraction and author categorization);
+Model v2.1 (two FC layers, the second one restricted by supervised features extraction; tasked with author identification);

         * Vide 8.
-Model v4.1.1 (partial model, features extraction to author categorization);

-     * **Vide 9.
-Model v5.1.0 (main model, features extraction and author categorization to author identification);**
+Model v2.2 (three FC layers, the third one restricted by supervised features extraction; tasked with author identification);

+        * Vide 9.
+Model v2.3 (three FC layers, the first and third one restricted by supervised features extraction; tasked with author identification);

         * Vide 10.
-Model v5.1.1 (main model, features extraction to author identification and categorization).
+Model v2.4 (three FC layers, all restricted by supervised features extraction; tasked with author identification);

+        * Vide 11.
+Model v2.5 (analogous to the v2.???, but tasks and restrictions are weighted; tasked with author identification);

 * #### 0.4.
 Keywords:

     * Computational, statistical, probabilistic;